 Actor and playwright Stephen Lang toured his one-man show Beyond Glory to U.S. military installations abroad as part of the National Endowment for the Arts' initiative Operation Homecoming.
 He adapted this acclaimed production from Larry Smith's book Beyond Glory (2003).
 His awards include a Helen Hayes Award for his portrayal of Colonel Jessep in the play A Few Good Men.

-Alice McDermott is the author of six novels including A Bigamist's Daughter (1982), Child of My Heart (2002), and After This (2006).
+Alice McDermott is the author of many novels including A Bigamist's Daughter (1982), Child of My Heart (2002), After This (2006), and Someone (2013).
 Her fourth novel, Charming Billy (1998), won the National Book Award.
 McDermott is currently the Richard A. Macksey Professor in the Writing Seminars at Johns Hopkins University in Baltimore.

 Ken Panda received his doctorate in English from the University of Delaware.
-He is an expert on the correspondence of Ernest Hemingway, and he is co-editor of the first volume of the forthcoming Collected Letters of Ernest Hemingway.
+He is an expert on the correspondence of Ernest Hemingway, and he is co-editor of the first volume of The Collected Letters of Ernest Hemingway (2011).
 He teaches literature and theory at the University of Delaware.

 Born in Birmingham, Alabama, Tobias Wolff is an acclaimed writer and teacher.
 He has written two memoirs: This Boy's Life (1989) chronicles his childhood, and In Pharaoh's Army (1994) describes his military service from 1964-1968, including a tour in Vietnam.
 His fiction includes the short-story collection In the Garden of the North American Martyrs: Stories (1996) and the Big Read selection Old School (2003).
+In 2015, he received the National Medal of Arts.
 He teaches fiction at Stanford University.